's First SpellbookTM

 - Dungeons & Dragons is the modern Trope Codifier.

-- The first three editions all require the Wizard class and its variants to use spellbooks along with the Vancian Magic system.
+- Classic OD&D and the first three editions of AD&D all require the Wizard class and its variants to use spellbooks along with the Vancian Magic system.
 Certain races, classes, and class variants have dispensed with this requirement, usually at the cost of a reduction in versatility.
 Generally, divine casters do not use spellbooks, with the exception of the Archivist from the Heroes of Horror supplement that does it instead of praying for spells.

 - In the fourth edition, the Wizard class also has a spellbook, but anyone can learn to use rituals that are long enough to require being put in a book.
 Also the Cleric gets a spellbook automatically for rituals and the Swordsage can get a spellbook for spells like the Wizard with a feat.